 My work is an act of rematriation: a sovereign reclaiming of story from the forces of disconnection and assimilation.
 As a member of the Six Nations of the Grand River, raised as a guest on Osage, Muscogee, and Cherokee lands, I write from the nexus of fractured lineages.
 I am the eldest grandchild, the family historian—tasked with holding the artifacts and narratives of trauma, poverty, and displacement that ripple through my maternal line.

-My poetics intentionally engage surrealism.
-Surrealism’s inherent rebellion against rational thought and traditional forms parallels the decolonization of language, culture, and history.
+My poetics actively engage surrealism.
+Surrealism’s rebellion against rational thought and traditional forms parallels the decolonization of language, culture, and history.
 I utilize surrealism as a powerful tool for resisting colonialism by embracing fractured narratives, reclaiming indigenous knowledge, and disrupting oppressive structures.
-I attempt to dismantle linear, assimilative narratives—particularly those overwritten by Christian ideology—to make space for the queer and Indigenous histories they seek to erase.
-I am interested in a fluid, Indigenous relationship to time, where chronology dissolves, and death defies binary.
-Queerness is not a modern identity but an ancient, cyclical logic, and the body itself becomes a landscape where decay is inseparable from renewal.
+I attempt to dismantle linear narratives—working against chronology—to make space for the fluidity of queer and Indigenous histories.
+I am interested in our Indigenous relationship to time, where chronology dissolves, and death defies binary.
+I assert that queerness is not a new identity but an ancient & sacred inheritance.

 Through teaching in carceral settings, I witnessed firsthand how powerful writing one’s own story is to the foundational act of sovereignty.
 I bring this same conviction to the page.
-My poems are sites of return to honor the fractures as evidence of what we have carried, and to map a path for what we might become.
+My poems are sites of return to honor where we have been, and to map a path for what we might become.
 Ultimately, this work is an assertion that the imagination is our source of liberation.
 The only way to combat a war on vision is to persistently, defiantly imagine sovereign futures.